ActivityWatch/activitywatch/README.md

 ### Watchers

-ActivityWatch comes pre-installed with two watchers, `aw-watcher-afk` which logs the presence/absence of user activity from keyboard and mouse input and `aw-watcher-window` which logs the currently active application and it's window title.
+ActivityWatch comes pre-installed with two watchers, `aw-watcher-afk` which logs the presence/absence of user activity from keyboard and mouse input and `aw-watcher-window` which logs the currently active application and its window title.

-There are lots of other watchers for ActivityWatch which can track more types of activity such as `aw-watcher-web` which tracks time spent on websites, multiple editor watchers which tracks spent time coding and many more!
+There are lots of other watchers for ActivityWatch which can track more types of activity such as `aw-watcher-web` which tracks time spent on websites, multiple editor watchers which track spent time coding and many more!
 [A full list of watchers can be found in our documentation here](https://docs.activitywatch.net/en/latest/watchers.html).

 ### Libraries